GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

 * `gcs.to.gcs.input.location`: GCS location of the input files (format: `gs://BUCKET/...`)
 * `gcs.to.gcs.input.format`: Input file format (one of: avro,parquet,csv,json)
-* `gcs.to.gcs.temp.view.name`: Temp view name for creating a spark sql view on source data
+* `gcs.to.gcs.temp.view.name`: Temp view name for creating a spark sql view on source data.
+  This name has to match with the table name that will be used in the SQLquery
 * `gcs.to.gcs.sql.query`: SQL query for data transformation.
 This must use the temp view name as the table to query from.
 * `gcs.to.gcs.output.format`: Output file format (one of: avro,parquet,csv,json)
 * `gcs.to.gcs.output.mode`: Output write mode (one of: append,overwrite,ignore,errorifexists)(Defaults to append)
 * `gcs.to.gcs.output.partition.column`: Partition column name to partition the final output in destination bucket'